MehmedSchaalan/Todolistx/README.md

 # Introduction
 Todolistx is performed particularly handy by JavaScript coding interactive lists that let users add, remove items, something you can’t do with HTML and CSS alone.
-1. Managing ToDo items of each user.
+1. Managing grocery todo items of each user.

 2. Setting access rights of each user within the application.